Winter isn’t the only season that presents drivers with dangerous conditions. Driving in the rain is a potentially

-Warm weather means more pedestrians and cyclists.
+Warm weather means more traffic from pedestrians, bicycles and motorcycles.
 As you would any time of year, always share the road safely.
 Stay hyper-aware of your surrounding and avoid distractions.

 “While the application of de-icing salts and solutions is critical to keeping our nation’s roadways safe every winter, it’s important that drivers pay attention to warning signs that their vehicle may be suffering from rust-related damage,” Paul said.
 “This can be much more than a cosmetic issue; it can also create serious safety issues for drivers by impacting brake lines, exhaust systems, fuel tanks and electrical connections, as well as the structural integrity of some of these older vehicles on the road.”